 A shapeshifting dragon on the verge of starvation…

-For Elaina Drake, sparkling jewels have lost their luster.
-Her father’s obsessed with killing her, and her hoard needs more treasure or she’ll starve.
-On the run, she’s desperate enough to steal—er, acquire.
+For Elaina Drake, sparkling jewels aren’t a frivolous matter.
+Without more treasure for her hoard, she’ll starve.
+On the run from her murderous father, she’s desperate enough to steal—er, acquire.

 A modern-day knight seeking redemption…

 Disgusted by his father’s immorality, Alexander Wyatt, Chicago’s biggest corporate titan, is determined to be a man of honor.
 Yet the theft of a necklace, stolen by an exotic beauty at his latest fundraiser, threatens to destroy all his charitable work.

 So we now know that our main characters are a starving dragon who can shapeshift into human form and a rich philanthropist with a secret in his past.
 Better yet, Jami makes a clear juxtaposition between them by calling him a “knight.”

 Essential #2 – Tell us what they want/need when you introduce them.